 Gantry Facilitates $42.8M Refinancing Package for Four-State Retail Portfolio

-In a significant display of cross-regional deal-making, San Francisco-based investment advisory firm Gantry has successfully arranged a total of $42.8 million in permanent financing.
+In a significant display of cross-regional deal-making, San Francisco-based mortgage banking firm Gantry has successfully arranged a total of $42.8 million in permanent financing for affiliates of Rhino Investments Group (RIG).
 The capital is allocated across four separate retail properties situated in California, Illinois, Oregon, and Wisconsin.

 Key Details